Anon-Planet/thgtoa/chatrooms-rules.md

 - **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity**
 - **Any discussion about AnonyPla / Lena whereabouts is only tolerated, to an extent, in the #Bnonymity room.**

 Some exceptions can apply, see the [exceptions](#exceptions) section at the bottom of this page.
+Violations will be handled at the discretion of the acting moderator.

 #### Rules for Nothing To Hide Privacy:<a name="nth"></a>
 - Zero tolerance for discussion of how to commit illicit acts